lucasgouvea/sms/readme.md

 ## Deployment

-The application is deployed to Google Cloud Platform (http://35.203.39.237:8080/#!/)considering these 2 docker images
+The application is deployed to [Google Cloud Platform](http://35.203.39.237:8080/#!/) considering these 2 docker images

 ```
 gcr.io/steel-math-257901/sms